Security & Custody

 While Grid Master is non-custodial, here's what you are trusting when you use the platform:

-• Solana network — that transactions are processed reliably
+- •The underlying network — Solana or Robinhood Chain — that transactions are processed reliably

 Risk Acknowledgment